pykeen/pykeen/docs/source/tutorial/inductive_lp.rst

 The inductive version of NodePiece, :class:`pykeen.models.unimodel.InductiveNodePiece`, trains an encoder on top of the vocabulary of relational *tokens* that can be easily re-used at inference time.
 This way, we can obtain representations of unseen entities.
-`InductiveNodePiece` can be paired with any interaction function from PyKEEN where dimension of relation vectors is the same as dimension of final node vectors.
+`InductiveNodePiece` can be paired with any interaction function from PyKEEN where the dimension of relation vectors is the same as dimension of final node vectors.
 Alternative interactions can be integrated with custom initialization of the relation representation module.